haejoonchoi/swissarmyknife/README.md

-# Swiss Army Knife: minimal-dependency file utilities in Python
+# Swiss Army Knife

+_Minimal-dependency file utilities in Python_

 These scripts are designed to perform file and backup housekeeping operations with minimal or no external dependencies: these are specifically intended to be used on constrained environments like network-attached storage devices, routers or Raspberry Pis.